 Indirect & Direct Ophthalmoscopy

-The indirect ophthalmoscope is a light source attached to a head band which when used with an indirect lens allows the ophthalmologist to examine the lens for opacities or cataracts.
+The indirect ophthalmoscope is a light source attached to a head band which when used with an indirect lens allows the examination of the lens for opacities or cataracts.
 This also allows us to examine the retina and optic disc, which is the neurosensory portion of the eye which is responsible for your pet’s vision.

 Corneal & Fundic Photography

-Ophthalmologists utilize digital cameras, cameras attached to the slit lamp and cameras attached to the indirect ophthalmoscope to provide images for client education and long term patient follow up.
+Digital cameras, cameras attached to the slit lamp and cameras attached to the indirect ophthalmoscope are used to provide images for client education and long term patient follow up.

 The corneal aesthesiometer measures corneal sensation.
 There are qualitative measures of corneal sensation (cotton tipped applicator) and quantitative measures (Cochet-Bonnet hand-held Aesthesiometer).
 The measurement of corneal sensation evaluates the ophthalmic branch of the 5th cranial nerve, also known as the Trigeminal Nerve.

 The Schirmer tear test is performed to evaluate tear production of the eye.
 This test is performed by placing a paper test strip in the underside of the lower eyelid and then measuring the moistened portion of the strip after 1 minute.
 The moisture will wick along the paper up hash-marks on the paper and give a quantitative value for tear production for the patient.

 Tear film Break-up Time (TFBT) testing uses a fluorescein stain-impregnated strip with non-preserved saline solution.
 The dye is applied to the eye and then the patient's corneal uptake of the dye is evaluated.